jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-163.md

 ---
 title: "Why is steel more suitable for receiving it than lighter iron?"
-heading: Article 163
+heading: Articles 163-169
 weight: 48
-description: "Enumeration of properties of magnetic properties"
+description: "It preserves those virtual photons more constantly, because the extremities of the little branches projecting in these passages are less flexible"
 writer:
   name: Rene Descartes (translated by ChatGPT, fixed by Juan)
   url: https://en.wikipedia.org/wiki/Ren%C3%A9_Descartes